Jazz vs. Pelicans Player Props Betting Odds

 |PTS

-- Talen Horton-Tucker's 9.9 points per game average is 4.6 fewer than Saturday's over/under.
+- Jordan Clarkson's 18.3 points per game average is 2.2 fewer than Monday's over/under.

 Get tickets for any NBA game this season at Ticketmaster!